PHCStanton/QuFLX-v2/.agent-memory/systemPatterns.md

   - Centralize authentication and error handling.
   - Prevent scattering of external API calls.
   - Make it easy to mock and test AI integrations.
+ - **Versioned Settings Architecture**: A dedicated, versioned settings object (Global/User/AI + per-tab sections) is persisted in `data/settings/settings.json` via the Gateway, exposed through `GET/PUT /api/v1/settings`, and mirrored by a separate `useSettingsStore` in the Dashboard so configuration is clearly separated from live market state.

 ## Capability & Status Patterns (QuFLX v2)